ZeusinBath/ZeusinBath.github.io/index.md

 Since 1990, Bath Inter Faith Group (IFG) has been working across the city to promote peace, cooperation and mutual respect among religious groups.

-Bath IFG extends and celebrates friendship across a wide community of all faiths and diverse spiritualities.
-We respect, are curious about, and seek to understand each other’s differences and commonalities.
-We aim to be visible, reliable and authentic advocates for matters of conscience and faith.
+Inter Faith work needs listening, respect, and growing friendship.
+Bath IFG aims to be an authentic voice of good faith in Bath.